SteveBarnett/human-centred/air.md

     - An LLM can sometimes give the most popular answer to a question, but the human has to ask the right question
 - **Deskilling humans**
     - Existing training data comes from learned human experience and knowledge
+    - When you use AI to do something, the skill you learn is using AI, not the thing
     - If people stop learning those skills, we'll struggle to answer new questions
 - Quick fixes (someone using AI) treat the slower version (someone not using AI) as second-class